Ex-officer Lane gets 3 years in plea deal in George Floyd death

 Floyd, 46, died in May 2020 after Officer Derek Chauvin, who is white, pinned him to the ground with a knee on Floyd’s neck as the Black man repeatedly said he couldn’t breathe.
 Lane, who is white, held down Floyd’s legs.
 J. Alexander Kueng, who is Black, knelt on Floyd’s back, and Tou Thao, who is Hmong American, kept bystanders from intervening during the 9 1/2-minute restraint.

-The killing, captured on widely viewed bystander video, sparked protests in Minneapolis and around the globe as part of a reckoning over racial injustice.
+The killing, captured on widely viewed bystander video, sparked protests in Minneapolis and around the globe.

 Wednesday’s sentencing hearing was held remotely.
 Lane appeared via video from the Federal Correctional Institution Englewood, the low-security federal prison camp in Littleton, Colorado.
 He made no statement to the court prior to sentencing.
 But after the hearing was adjourned, Lane complained to his attorney that the judge had said he would have to register as a predatory offender “if required.”